krosengr4/Professional-Portfolio/README.md

 # Deployed Application
 [Click here for the Deployed Application!](https://krosengr4.github.io/Professional-Portfolio/)

-# Picture of Landing Page
+# Picture of My Portfolio

 # Acceptance Criteria
 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio